vicenteherrera/starter-ml/README.md

 You have the alternative to use a container image to navigate and test the examples, use `cd _utils ; make`.

-Examples have a `makefile` with several targets, most of the time just executing `make` will setup and install everything, as well as execute the main example in the directory.

 ## API Keys:

 Some examples download models from Huggingface, if you create a free account and [setup an API key token](https://huggingface.co/docs/hub/en/security-tokens), you will ensure you are not throttled when doing so.

-Other examples require a paid [OpenAI](https://platform.openai.com/account/api-keys ) API key, make sure you have introduced your payment methond with them, and have bought some initial credits.
+Other examples require a paid [OpenAI](https://platform.openai.com/account/api-keys) API key, make sure you have introduced your payment methond with them, and have bought some initial credits.

+Copy `sample-env.txt` to `env.txt` and put your API keys there.
+You could do that on individual examples, or globaly with a `env.txt` file on the parent directory where you put all your API keys.
+Although the file specifies variables prefixing them with `export`, when possible most of the example don't load them into the environment, but process the file and picks the value to be passed to corresponding function calls.

+## Running examples

+All examples have a `makefile` with several targets, most of the time just executing `make` will setup and install everything, as well as execute the main example in the directory.

 ## Troubleshooting